During his long career, Noel released a lot of singles. The vast majority of them are listed here.

 Noel Harrison and his Calypso Band (1959)

-The first single by the group was released in Italy on the Silver Gold label.
-It featured Italian pop singer Lety Devi on the A-side and Noel on the B-side.
+The track Glory Mama was taken from the EP and released as a single in Italy.
+The record featured Italian pop singer Lety Devi on the A-side and Noel on the B-side.

-This rare single was released as a flexi disc with only one track on it. (listen)
+The single was released as a flexi disc with only one track on it.

 Decca/London singles (1965-1969)

-A four track EP released by Decca in the UK in early 1965, featuring the single A Young Girl of Sixteen, the Bob Dylan cover, One Too Many Mornings, Barbara Allen and Bonsoir Dame.
+Noel's first release for Decca was a four track EP which was put out in the UK in early 1965.
+It featured the single A Young Girl of Sixteen, the Bob Dylan cover, One Too Many Mornings, Barbara Allen and Bonsoir Dame.

-All the tracks were also featured on the Decca compilation The World of Noel Harrison.
+All the tracks were later featured on the Decca compilation The World of Noel Harrison.

 In May 1965, London Records released Noel's version of the folk song, Barbara Allen, with a cover of Bob Dylan's One Too Many Mornings as the B-side.
 Both were later included on the compilation album, The World of Noel Harrison.